 The Web has been powered by a single language on the client since the very beginnings of the Web as a platform.
 JavaScript started as an overly simplified scripting language in the first Mozilla browsers and very slowly evolved over the years to become what is now the most widely used programming language anywhere.

-Since ES2015, and with many infrastructure tools like Babel and WebPack using the language, JavaScript has become considerably more capable and has evolved into a complete platform able to handle even very large code bases.
-Unfortunately, the complexity for the infrastructure has also increased with ever more crazy and byzantine build systems for even simple applications.
+Since ES2015, and with many infrastructure tools like Babel and WebPack, JavaScript has become considerably more capable and has evolved into a complete platform able to handle even very large code bases.
+Unfortunately, the complexity for the infrastructure has also increased with ever more byzantine build systems for even simple applications.
 With JavaScript, it seems the simpler the programming model gets, the more complex the build system and tooling becomes.

 Re-Assembly